anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 <a name="3.3.1"></a>
 ### 3.3.1.
 VIM Core services
-OpenStack is a complex, multi-project framework, so we initially will focus on the core services required to provide Infrastructure-as-a-Service (IaaS) as this is generally all that is required for cloud infrastructure/VIM use cases.
-Other components are optional and provide functionality above and beyond cloud infrastructure/VIM requirements.
+OpenStack is a complex, multi-project framework, so we initially will focus on the core services required to provide Infrastructure-as-a-Service (IaaS) as this is generally all that is required for Cloud Infrastructure/VIM use cases.
+Other components are optional and provide functionality above and beyond Cloud Infrastructure/VIM requirements.

 The architecture consists of the core services shown in the Figure 3-1; Ironic is an optional OpenStack service needed only for bare-metal containers.
 The rest of this document will address the specific CNTT conformant implementation requirements and recommendations for the core services.